Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-spreadsheet.md

 outside of the dropdown.
 The spreadsheet is then updated and the columns with the additional information are appended to the end.
 The additional information includes *Users*, *Device IDs*, *Notes*, *Photos*, *Location* and *Status (e.g. flagged)*.

-::: tip
+::: tip Tip
-**Info:** The settings are not saved, so next time you open this page, you have to make these selections again.
+The settings are not saved, so next time you open this page, you have to make these selections again.
 :::

 ## Download Data